-When we focus on layering for warmth, it’s easy to get caught up in figuring out what great shirt and sweater you’ll pair under a topcoat.
-In our rush to figure out how much we can stack over clothes, it can be easy to forget about what goes underneath them.
+When we focus on layering for warmth, it’s easy to get caught up in figuring out what great shirt and sweater you’ll pair under your peacoat.
+In our rush to figure out how much we can stack over our clothes, it can be easy to forget about what goes underneath them: our base layers.

-Long underwear isn’t perhaps the sexiest phrase to describe base layers, but their benefit (keeping you warm and dry when it’s cold out by moderating your body temperature) can make all the difference on a particularly frigid day.
-Below, ten of our favorites for you to try.
+Long underwear isn’t the sexiest to describe this type of base layer, but their benefits — keeping you warm and dry when it’s cold out by moderating your body temperature — abound and can make all the difference on a particularly frigid day.

 Uniqlo Heattech Ultra Warm Long Johns